nimonkaranurag/langchain-study/README.md

             - Langchain offers built-in parsing which you can use to build your own ReAct loop; the parser will output either of these two objects based on the LLM's response:
                 - `AgentAction` : if the model recommends an `\nAction:` with an `\nAction Input:`
                 - `AgentFinish` : if the model declares that it knows the "final answer".
+                _This is useful for individual agent step parsing viz a viz the final output parsing discussed so far_.
 - The landscape has evolved now, modern LLMs support **native function calling**.
     - As an extension to the above discussion of "text-based" tool-calling, there is now a more modern and favoured approach for *models which support this feature:*
         ```python